 Some units are compulsory while the optional units will be selected based on your interests, so we can support you in your identified areas of growth.

-The course’s schedule is flexible, which means there will be monthly face-to-face sessions with expected online work in between.
+The course’s schedule is flexible, which means there is a blended approach to delivery of face-to-face and online taught sessions.